Symmetry (physics): As a kind of invariance

 Similarly, a uniform sphere rotated about its center will appear exactly as it did before the rotation.
 The sphere is said to exhibit spherical symmetry.
-A rotation about any axis of the sphere will preserve how the sphere "looks".
+A rotation about any axis of the sphere will preserve the shape of its surface from any given vantage point.

 Invariance in force

 The above ideas lead to the useful idea of invariance when discussing observed physical symmetry; this can be applied to symmetries in forces as well.

 For example, an electric field due to an electrically charged wire of infinite length is said to exhibit cylindrical symmetry, because the electric field strength at a given distance r from the wire will have the same magnitude at each point on the surface of a cylinder (whose axis is the wire) with radius r.
 Rotating the wire about its own axis does not change its position or charge density, hence it will preserve the field.
 The field strength at a rotated position is the same.
 This is not true in general for an arbitrary system of charges.

 In Newton's theory of mechanics, given two bodies, each with mass m, starting at the origin and moving along the x-axis in opposite directions, one with speed v1 and the other with speed v2 the total kinetic energy of the system (as calculated from an observer at the origin) is 1/2m(v_{1}^{2} + v_{2}^{2}) and remains the same if the velocities are interchanged.
 The total kinetic energy is preserved under a reflection in the y-axis.

 The last example above illustrates another way of expressing symmetries, namely through the equations that describe some aspect of the physical system.
 The above example shows that the total kinetic energy will be the same if v1 and v2 are interchanged.